Flk “Aviemore” (1905)

 Text: Skipshistorie.net / The factory ships (2013)

-AVIEMORE in unknown port.
+AVIEMORE in an unnamed Australian port.
 Photo: State Library of Victoria.

 1870 Built as a full rig AVIEMORE ved W. Hood, Aberdeen, Scotland for G. Thompson & Co., Aberdeen.
 The price was reportedly £ 40 000 when it was new.